ben-nem/test-benjamin-maine-canal-/README.md

 - display search movies in list when search text is not null
 - add star indicator vor rating

-I do not find the way to filter movies depending on genres so the top filter will not work as expexted
+I do not find the way to filter movies depending on genres so the top filter will not work as expected

+## 5. Other things I would have done with more time
+- Error handler with Error Boundary
+- display toast on API errors